Lab-Grown Diamond Colors – What you need to know before buying

 Diamond shapes like the round brilliant and brilliant-type stones have an immense sparkle that will outshine colored light, so you’ll often be just fine with an I or J grade.

-Read more tips in our guide to buying lab-grown diamonds.
+Read more tips in our guide to buying lab-grown diamonds and our guide to buying a fancy-colored lab diamond engagement ring.